robertocommit/PostgresqlSnapshotManager/README.md

 );
 ```

-## Load the .dump file on a local postresql instance
+## Load the .dump file on a local Postgresql instance

-Make sure to run an appropriate versione of Postgresql
+The easiest way to do it is using Docker.

+It is important to make sure that the docker version pulled is the same as the one where the dump file is coming from.

+In the example below Postgresql:16 is used.

 ```
 scp root@SERVER_HOST:/root/FILE_LOCATION/FILENAME.dump .